-Camrose is home to two interesting museums that are open during the summer months.
+Camrose is home to two museums for you to enjoy during the summer months.
 The Camrose & District Centennial Museum is where community treasures and stories are aplenty within thirteen heritage and replica buildings.
-Check out the many special events including Visit a Viking Village on July 1 and Celebrate Everything Cowboy from July 24-28.
 Visit the 1906 one room school where Miss Penny Nickel will test your penmanship.
 Blacksmiths are often at work during the summer months while historical characters wander the site.
-Follow them on Facebook for detailed information about upcoming events.

-Bring your children, and your grandparents!
 The 1911 Canadian Northern Railway Depot and thirteen spectacular heritage gardens are home to dozens of events for the whole family.
 Many families originally arrived on the prairies by train.
 Now the Camrose Heritage Railway Station & Park offers intergenerational events all year long including a Victorian Luncheon & Garden Tour, story-telling and a Tribute to Prairie Women.
 Children can play to their heart's content in the Secret Garden.
-Garden enthusiasts will enjoy exploring the grounds as well.
 History and artifact lovers will be entertained for hours on their own or with a personal interpreter.
 After the tour, relax in the tea room and browse the gift shop.

 There’s plenty of music happening around Camrose.
-Augustana University of Alberta holds regular student and faculty music concerts - vocal, choral and instrumental - as well as dramatic productions throughout the year.
+Augustana Campus (University of Alberta) holds regular student and faculty music concerts - vocal, choral and instrumental - as well as dramatic productions throughout the year.
 Camrose Resort Casino, The Bailey Theatre, and Jeanne & Peter Lougheed Performing Arts are other venues that provide regular musical entertainment.

 OUTDOORSGolf the beautiful Camrose Golf Course.
 The tree-lined fairways situated along the banks of Stoney Creek provide a variety of challenges for the seasoned golfer while still remaining suitable for beginners.
 Check out the terrific Stay and Play Package deal on www.tourismcamrose.com

-The Lefse House carries unique Scandinavian baked goods.
-Another great place for delicious baked goods, along with fair trade coffee, is Fiona's Coffee and Gifts.
-Sacred Arts is a community hub with an art gallery, a café, and a yoga studio.
+Don’t leave for home without a stop at The Lefse House.
+Delight yourself in unique Scandinavian baked goods.
+Need a moment to relax?
+Sacred Arts is the place to be!
+There you will find a community hub with an art gallery, a café, and a yoga studio.

-If you’re looking for fresh local produce, there are lots of farmers’ markets in and around Camrose.
-The Downtown Market and the Rose City Market at the Duggan Mall are both on Thursdays.
-The popular Camrose Farmers’ Market is Saturday at the Duggan Mall.
-And there’s another market nearby at Miquelon Lake Provincial Park on Fridays.
+If you're looking for fresh local produce, there's numerous farmers' markets in and around Camrose.
+The Downtown Market and Rose City Market at the Duggan Mall are both on Thursdays.
+The Camrose Saturday Farmers’ Market also at the Duggan Mall goes from 9 am to 1 pm.
+Plus there's another Farmers' Market nearby at Miquelon Lake Provincial Park on Fridays.
+(See Markets & More).